hertz-contrib/jwt/README.md

       // TokenLookup: "query:token",
       // TokenLookup: "cookie:token",

       // TokenHeadName is a string in the header.
-Default value is "Bearer"
+Default value is "Bearer".
+If you want empty value, use WithoutDefaultTokenHeadName.
       TokenHeadName: "Bearer",

       // TimeFunc provides the current time.
 You can override it to use another time value.
 This is useful for testing or if your server uses a different time zone than your tokens.